Florida: 2000–present

 In 2000, George W. Bush won the U.S. presidential election by a margin of 271–266 in the Electoral College.
 Of the 271 electoral votes for Bush, 25 were cast by electors from Florida.
 The Florida results were contested and a recount was ordered by the court, with the results settled in a Supreme Court decision, Bush v.
 Gore.

 Reapportionment following the 2010 United States census gave the state two more seats in the House of Representatives.
 The legislature's redistricting, announced in 2012, was quickly challenged in court, on the grounds that it had unfairly benefited Republican interests.
 In 2015, the Florida Supreme Court ruled on appeal that the congressional districts had to be redrawn because of the legislature's violation of the Fair District Amendments to the state constitution passed in 2010; it accepted a new map in early December 2015.

 The political make-up of congressional and legislative districts has enabled Republicans to control the governorship and most statewide elective offices, and 17 of the state's 27 seats in the 2012 House of Representatives.
-Florida has been listed as a swing state in presidential elections since 1952, voting for the losing candidate only twice in that period of time.
+Florida was listed as a swing state in presidential elections from 1952 till 2024, voting for the losing candidate only twice in that period of time.

+Today, it is considered a reliably Republican state in state and national elections.